darrenburns/darren.codes/content/posts/textual-layout-fr-units/index.md

 ![PostingUrlBar.png](./PostingUrlBar.png)

-The method selector dropdown on the left and the send button on the right have fixed widths, while the URL input has `width: 1fr`, allowing it to fill the space between them.
+The method selector dropdown on the left and the "Send" button on the right have fixed widths, while the URL input has `width: 1fr`, allowing it to expand to fill the remaining space between them.

 I've found this to be a recurring pattern in my apps: a `Horizontal` container with a few children having fixed or `auto`-calculated widths, with one (or sometimes more) children having `width: 1fr` to fill the remaining space.